 Discourse Media's Erin Millar, co-founder and CEO, and Debbie Douez, business development consultant, accepted the award on behalf of the Vancouver media company.
+Watch the acceptance speech.

 Discourse Media wins 2016 CJF Innovation Award